redox-os/book/src/build-system-reference.md

 - `build/your-cpu-arch/your-config/repo.tag` - An empty file that, if present, tells the build system that all recipes required for the Redox image have been successfully built. **The build system will not check for changes to your code when this file is present.** Use `make rebuild` to force the build system to check for changes.
 - `build/podman` - The directory where Podman Build places the container user's home directory, including the container's Rust installation.
 Use `make container_clean` to remove it.
 In some situations, you may need to remove this directory manually, possibly with root privileges.
 - `build/container.tag` - An empty file, created during the first Podman build, so a Podman build knows when a reusable Podman image is available.
 Use `make container_clean` to force a rebuild of the Podman image on your next `make rebuild` run.

+### Cookbook

+- `prefix/*` - Tools used by the Cookbook system.
+They are normally downloaded during the first system build (if you are having a problem with the build system, you can remove the `prefix` directory and it will be recreated during the next build).
+- `repo` - Contains all packaged recipes.
+- `recipes/recipe-name` - A recipe (software port) directory (represented as `recipe-name`), this directory holds the `recipe.toml` file.
+- `recipes/recipe-name/recipe.toml` - The recipe configuration file, this configuration contains instructions for downloading Git repositories or tarballs, then creating executables or other files to include in the Redox filesystem.
+Note that a recipe can contain dependencies that cause other recipes to be built, even if the dependencies are not otherwise part of your Redox build.

+(To learn more about the recipe system read the [Porting Applications using Recipes](./porting-applications.md) page)

+- `recipes/recipe-name/recipe.sh` - The old recipe configuration format (can't be used as dependency of a recipe with a TOML syntax).
+- `recipes/recipe-name/source.tar` - The tarball of the recipe (renamed).
+- `recipes/recipe-name/source` - The directory where the recipe source is extracted or downloaded.
+- `recipes/recipe-name/target` - The directory where the recipe binaries are stored.
+- `recipes/recipe-name/target/${TARGET}` - The directory for the recipes binaries of the CPU architecture (`${TARGET}` is the environment variable of your CPU architecture).
+- `recipes/recipe-name/target/${TARGET}/build` - The directory where the recipe build system run its commands.
+- `recipes/recipe-name/target/${TARGET}/stage` - The directory where recipe binaries go before the packaging, after `make all`, `make rebuild` and `make image` the [installer](https://gitlab.redox-os.org/redox-os/installer) will extract the recipe package on the QEMU image, generally at `/usr/bin` or `/usr/lib` in a Redox filesystem hierarchy.
+- `recipes/recipe-name/target/${TARGET}/sysroot` - The folder where recipe build dependencies (libraries) goes, for example: `library-name/src/example.c`
+- `recipes/recipe-name/target/${TARGET}/stage.pkgar` - Redox package file.
+- `recipes/recipe-name/target/${TARGET}/stage.sig` - Signature for the `tar` package format.
+- `recipes/recipe-name/target/${TARGET}/stage.tar.gz` - Legacy `tar` package format, produced for compatibility reasons as we are working to make the package manager use the `pkgar` format.
+- `recipes/recipe-name/target/${TARGET}/stage.toml` - Contains the runtime dependencies of the package and is part of both package formats.

 ## GNU Make Commands